How to Get to AT&T Stadium on Matchday

 | From Airport | DFW Airport to CentrePort or stadium area | yet to be confirmed | Use rail plus shuttle, rideshare, taxi, or rental car. |

-How to Get to AT&T Stadium by Public Transit
+how to get to AT&T Stadium

 Public transit to AT&T Stadium depends on regional connections rather than a station beside the gates.
 The key World Cup 2026 route is TRE to CentrePort Station, followed by a charter bus.
 That setup gives fans from Dallas and Fort Worth a cleaner option than driving into Arlington traffic.